Individual Distance Learning Plan

-6. Teachers will monitor student progress and determine what, if any, remediation may be needed upon reopening of school campuses.
+Teachers will monitor student progress and determine what, if any, remediation may be needed either virtually or upon returning to school campuses.
 IEP meetings will be scheduled at that time, as appropriate.

 Students Following General Education Standards